-R/Excel Interface This interface has been done by Erich Neuwirth (see [1]).
-It provides full embedding of R into Microsoft Excel and makes it possible to use R as the computational back-end while still preserving Excel as the only user interface.

-Medieval Chant Analysis This is software system supporting the analyses of manuscripts for medieval chants done by Brian D. Ripley and Ruth M. Ripley.
+- R/Excel Interface This interface has been done by Erich Neuwirth and Thomas Baier (see Baier and Neuwirth (2001)).
+It provides full embedding of R into Microsoft Excel and makes it possible to use R as the computational back-end while still preserving Excel as the only user interface. - Medieval Chant Analysis This is software system supporting the analyses of manuscripts for medieval chants done by Brian D. Ripley and Ruth M. Ripley (see Ripley and Ripley (2001).
 The system is written in Visual Basic and provides an easy-to-use front-end to inexperienced computer users.
 The complexity of both a database system behind the application and R are completely hidden from the user.